5 Killer Video Marketing Strategies You Need to Know

 Brands share a short 10-second video with their target audience to boost sales.
 The videos created and posted on these platforms under ‘Stories’ disappear after 24 hours.
 These uploaded stories do not have a like or share button.

 We know that people prefer to watch stories rather than regular Instagram or Snapchat update.
-This is the reason large numbers of social media marketers are using this feature to promote their flash sales.
+User preference is the reason many social media marketers are using this feature to promote their flash sales.
+Depending on your audience size it’s possible to link to your site from the stories.

 The Society NYC is killing it with Instagram Stories: